Mikoyan-Gurevich MiG-3: Comparison with other fighters

-The MiG-3's top speed of 640 km/h at 7200 m was faster than the 615 km/h of the German Messerschmitt Bf 109F-2 in service at the beginning of 1941 and the British Supermarine Spitfire V's 603 km/h.
+The MiG-3's top speed of 640 km/h at 7200 m was faster than the 615 km/h of the German Messerschmitt Bf 109 F-2 in service at the beginning of 1941 and the British Supermarine Spitfire V's 603 km/h.
 At lower altitudes the MiG's speed advantage disappeared as its maximum speed at sea level was only 505 km/h while the Bf 109F-2 could do 515 km/h.
 Unfortunately for the MiG-3 and its pilots, aerial combat over the Eastern Front generally took place at low and medium altitudes where it had no speed advantage.

 The MiG's loaded weight of 3350 kg was greater than the Bf 109F-2's 2728 kg and it was less maneuverable in the horizontal plane than the Bf 109 due to its higher wing loading.
 This lack of maneuverability was exacerbated by the MiG-3's poor climb performance, its instability at high speeds (which can make aerial gunnery difficult due to the point of aim "wandering" and requiring constant pilot input to remain on target), and its underpowered armament.

 The MiG-3's standard armament was one 12.7 mm UBS machine gun and two 7.62 mm ShKAS machine guns, all mounted in the engine cowling and synchronized to fire through the propeller arc.
 In contrast, most versions of the German Messerschmitt Bf 109 that it encountered had one 20 mm cannon and two 7.92 mm machine guns (although the Bf 109F used during Operation Barbarossa had a 15 mm MG 151/15, meaning that it was armed little better than the MiG).
 To remedy this problem, 821 aircraft were built with one 12.7 mm UBK machine gun in a pod under each wing in mid-1941.
 This lowered its speed by about 20 km/h at all altitudes, which was unpopular with the pilots, some of whom removed the pods.
 One hundred aircraft were equipped with a pair of UBS machine guns in lieu of the ShKAS weapons.
 Another 215 aircraft also had just the UBS machine guns but were fitted to carry six RS-82 rockets.
 A total of 72 aircraft mounted a pair of 20 mm ShVAK cannon.
 A wide variety of armaments were experimented with by various units at the requests of their pilots or to make up shortages.